Shahad24/AICITY2022_Track3_Team95/README.md

   ### Training
   Since action recognition method is data hungry and we only have few samples per class.
 We have two stages to get the final action classification model.<br />
   1. In the first stage, we train action classification model using only the Infrared video without the synthetic data.
-  2. In the second stage, we resume training the first stage model but after adding the colored data samples in the train and test csv files.
+  2. In the second stage, we resume training the first stage model but after adding the colored data samples in the train and val csv files.

   **Note:** For reproducing rapidly, we recommend skipping the first stage and start from second stage using the first stage checkpoint “checkpoint_epoch_00440.pyth”. please do not change the checkpoint name.

   <br />

   #### Training setup
   After installing the basic libraries in **Installation (basic)**.
-Type the following command
+Type the following commands:
   ```bash
   cd slowfast_train
   git clone https://github.com/facebookresearch/detectron2.git